devrimyatar/gluu/gluu_gateway_demo/README.md

 Edit `gg_demo_app.py` on your **Resource Server** and replace values of `client_oxd_id`, `client_id` and `client_secret` those you get while creating client for consumer.
-Since it is is degub mode it, program will reload automatically so you don't need to restart.
+Since it is in degub mode it, program will reload automatically so you don't need to restart.
 In my case:

 ```